What is in this article?:

 Test labs or do-it-yourself?

-Before the advent of portable contamination detection instruments, Figure 1, fluid testing was conducted for only the most critical equipment and sent to a laboratory for analysis.
+Before the advent of portable contamination detection instruments, fluid testing was conducted for only the most critical equipment and sent to a laboratory for analysis.
 This is still the most practical route for companies that do not require fluid testing often enough to justify purchasing their own diagnostic equipment and training their personnel.
 And even if a company has its own equipment, test labs still prove valuable for running multiple tests, interpreting results, troubleshooting, and recommending appropriate action.

 Test labs should also be consulted for periodic chemical analysis of hydraulic fluid.
 Even if contamination has been brought to within acceptable limits, certain contaminants can alter a fluid's chemical composition (primarily the additives) and render it ineffective.
 For example, additive depletion, over time, can reduce a fluid's lubricity, oxidation resistance, or anti-foaming characteristics.